elastic/elasticsearch-specification/docs/modeling-guide.md

 #### `@since`

 Every API already has a `@since` tag, which describes when an API has been added.
-You can specify an additional `@since` tag for every parameter that has been added afterwards.
+You can specify an additional `@since` tag for every property that has been added afterwards.
-If the tag is not defined, it's assumed that the parameter has been added with the API the first time
+If the tag is not defined, it's assumed that the property has been added with the API the first time

 ```ts
 /**